top of page

 What Comes Next

-We’re now preparing a Phase I efficacy study in collaboration with the Play2Prevent Lab at Dartmouth’s Center for Behavioral Health and Technology.
+We’re now preparing a Phase I efficacy study in collaboration with the Institute for Health Policy and Practice at the University of New Hampshire.
 This next step will formally evaluate the platform’s impact on:

 • Empathy toward individuals with OUD